douglascopeman/Project-Jared-Douglas/README.md

 Note that `--checkStopConditions` and `--skipSaveToCSV` are assumed for all perturbations.

-The Plotting code is entirely done in Python and some (rather rough) examples of the plotting is given in `Testing.py`
+The Plotting code is entirely done in Python and some examples of the plotting code is given in `plot_simulation.py` and `plot_perturbation.py`